Consistency without Clocks: The FaunaDB Distributed Transaction Protocol

 The term "relational" refers to the data model, but FaunaDB also supports graph and document models in addition to relational.
 It also invokes the customary guarantees of the RDBMS:

-- ACID transactions with serializable isolation
+- ACID transactions with up to serializable isolation

 - Linearizable, consistent operations across replicas